cloudigrade/cloudigrade/README.rst

     # now attempt to run this with docker compose
     docker-compose up

-    # If all is well, you can destroy this directory
+    # If all is well, you can stop the image, remove it
+    # and destroy the directory
+    docker-compose stop
+    docker-compose rm
+    cd ~
+    rm -rf ~/tmp/test-compose

     # create a virtual environment for python dependencies
     python3 -m venv ~/envs/cloudigrade